spoletum/logseq/pages/Solution Architecture Template.md

 # Business Context
 - # Requirements
 	- ## Functional
-		- Summary functional requirements or link to a page containing them functional requirements
+		- Summary functional requirements or link to a page containing them
 	- ## Non-Functional
-		- Summary non-functional requirements or link to a page containing them
+		- Summary non-functional requirements or link to a page containing them -